aiven/devportal/docs/products/mysql/howto/migrate-database-mysqldump.rst

 Restore the data
 ----------------

 You can backup the data previously saved in a file to an Aiven for MySQL database.
-You need to collect the following information about your Aiven for MySQL ``target-db``:
+You need to collect from the **Overview** page the following information about your Aiven for MySQL ``target-db``:

 .. list-table::
    :widths: 20 80